frederickbyte/portfolio/content/blog/nuclear-power/index.md

 # The world hates nuclear power

-Nuclear fission, despite its potential for unparalleled energy production, continues to endure abuse by Hollywood, the media and most importantly, the general public.
+Nuclear fission, despite its potential for unparalleled energy production, continues to endure abuse by Hollywood, the media, and the general public.
 Opponents of nuclear power appeal primarily to fear-mongering or offer up impossible fringe scenarios to justify their position because the reality and historical record of nuclear power is unquestionably superb.

 Biased news reports and videos of Homer Simpson aimlessly trying to operate a nuclear plant flood our children's screens.